Mister Roberts (play)

 Mister Roberts is a 1948 play based on the 1946 Thomas Heggen novel of the same name.

+Description and background

-The novel began as a collection of short stories about Heggen's experiences aboard and in the South Pacific during World War II.
+The novel began as a collection of short stories about Heggen's US Navy experiences aboard and in the South Pacific during World War II.
 Broadway producer Leland Hayward acquired the rights for the play and hired Heggen and Joshua Logan for the adaptation.